adelaide-dotnet/podcast-rss/README.md

 # ADNUG Podcast

 Adelaide .NET User Group monthly meeting podcast RSS feed

-This repository contains source for the RSS feed for the recordings of ADNUG monthly meetings.
+This repository contains the source for the RSS feed for the recordings of ADNUG monthly meetings.

 The RSS feed is automatically published to an Azure Website (Azure monitors this repo for changes).

-The public URL for the Podcast is https://feeds.feedburner.com/adnug
+The public URL for the Podcast is [https://feeds.feedburner.com/adnug](https://feeds.feedburner.com/adnug)

 ## Script for episode introduction

 > Hello and welcome to the ADNUG Podcast - the podcast for the Adelaide .NET User Group.
 > I'm your host, &lt;your name&gt;.
 >
 > This is the recording from our &lt;month, year&gt; meeting.
 > &lt;presentation title&gt;, with &lt;presenter name&gt;
 >
 > And now over to the presentation!